-Coronavirus Prevention: The Chart highlights the impact of protective measures such as avoiding crowded places, limiting travel, social distancing and regular hand washing hygiene in slowing down the exposure of new Covid-19 cases and reducing the risk of overstretched health care system.
+Coronavirus Prevention Guidelines: The Chart highlights the impact of protective measures such as avoiding crowded places, limiting travel, social distancing and regular hand washing hygiene in slowing down the exposure of new Covid-19 cases and reducing the risk of overstretched health care system.

 History of Human Coronavirus and their Types:

 There are 4 main sub-groupings known as the following:

 Human coronavirus were first noticed in the mid 1960’s.
 The seven coronavirus that infect people are:

 - MERS-CoV (the beta coronavirus that causes Middle East Respiratory Syndrome, or MERS)